Skip to content

 Day2

 Before sunrise, the journey begins.
 By the light of headlamps, you descend over the Jungfrau firn and reach the spur where the first climbing section awaits.
-After a mix of rock climbing and firn crossings, the route leads over the Rottalsattel up to the south ridge.
+After a mix of rock climbing and steep snow slopes, the route leads over the Rottalsattel up to the south ridge.
 The final meters demand concentration and endurance, but then it's achieved: at 4,158 m (13,642 ft), the world is at your feet.
-After a brief summit break, you descend via the same route back to the Jungfraujoch – an impressive tour that remains unforgettable.
+After a brief summit break, you descend via the same route back to the Jungfraujoch – an impressive climb that remains unforgettable.

 Distance